Fougasse (weapon): Types

 There are several variants according to the material projected by the explosion.

 Stone

+Stone fougasse.
+The top panel of the illustration shows the cross section, the bottom panel shows the top view.

 The most common type in early use was the stone fougasse, which was a hole simply filled with large rocks and bricks.
 When fired, it would scatter a hail of fast-moving stones across the area to its front.
 Large stone fougasses might hold several tons of rubble and as much as a hundredweight of powder.

 Shell

-The shell fougasse was loaded with early black powder mortar shells (essentially a large version of an early black powder hand grenade) or incendiary "carcasses".
-When fired, the powder charge would throw out the shells and ignite their fuses, so the projectiles would be scattered across the target area and then begin exploding, filling the area with fragmentation or flame from all directions in an effect similar to a cluster bomb.
+The shell fougasse was constituted by a box buried and concealed in the ground, divided by a partition into two parts: loaded shells were placed in the upper part, with the fuzes pointed downwards, connected with the lower part by holes bored in the partition, to ensure their ignition; a black powder charge was placed in the lower part, capable, when fired, to throw the shells to the surface.
+Incendiary carcasses were also used as an alternative load.
+The fougasse was activated when the enemy was over the spot: the shells were thrown into the air before they exploded, thus increasing the chance for devastation – possibly foreshadowing modern bounding munitions.